dnzyu/advent-of-code-2022/README.md

 # advent-of-code-2022

-interpretation of advent of code 2022
+solutions for the advent of code 2022

+protip: gotta love parsing..